 How do variable environments drive the evolution of metabolic physiology in ectotherms?

-We use an integrative “genes to fitness” approach through the lens of intermediary metabolism and metabolic physiology to find the genes that influence overwintering energetics, from the level of naturally segregating variation within populations, through inter-population local adaptation, to interspecific divergence.
+The Williams lab studies physiological adaptation in insects and other ectotherms, using an approach grounded in evolutionary and comparative physiology to discover how metabolic systems evolve in response to variable environments.
+One research focus is adaptation to winter environments, the other main focus is on mechanisms of life history evolution.
+We use an integrative “genes to fitness” approach through the lens of intermediary metabolism and metabolic physiology to find the genes that influence energetics, from the level of naturally segregating variation within populations, through inter-population local adaptation, to interspecific divergence.
 This provides a novel framework for predicting ecological and evolutionary responses to winter climate change based on a mechanistic understanding of metabolic physiology.
 Addressing genotype – phenotype interactions through the lens of intermediary metabolism is advancing our understanding of the genetic control of complex, fitness-relevant traits.

 Current active research areas